ynput/OpenPype/website/docs/dev_publishing.md

 There are also few optional functions.
 For UI purposes it is possible to implement **get_context_title** which can return string showed in UI as a title.
 Output string may contain html tags.
 It is recommended to return context path (it will be created function this purposes) in this order `"{project name}/{asset hierarchy}/<b>{asset name}</b>/{task name}"`.

 Another optional function is **get_current_context**.
-This function is handy in hosts where is possible to open multiple workfiles in one process so using global context variables are not relevant because artist can switch between opened workfiles without being acknowledged.
-When function is not implemented or won't return right keys the global
+This function is handy in hosts where is possible to open multiple workfiles in one process so using global context variables is not relevant because artist can switch between opened workfiles without being acknowledged.
+When function is not implemented or won't return right keys the global context is used.
 ```json
 # Expected keys in output
 {